(This post was last published on December 12, 2017. We’ve updated it for accuracy and completeness.)

 Rakuten is one of the world’s leading Internet service companies.
 They rebranded Webgistix, a leading provider of outsourced eCommerce order fulfillment, as Rakuten Super Logistics (RSL).
 With over 250 active clients, RSL services mostly ships apparel, consumer goods, and electronics.

-RSL offers guaranteed shipping within 1 business day.
+RSL can reach 98% of the U.S. in 1-2 business days and guarantees all items pick, packed, and shipped in 1 business day.
 It also guarantees that the right number and type of product is shipped.
 If it isn’t, RSL pays for the orders.
 The cost of the order is automatically refunded to your account.

 Sellers can have visibility into all their orders with graphs and reports.
 You can compare your products and monitor frequently returned items.
 Sellers can also receive automatic alerts for low-inventory.
 Clients of RSL are assigned a personal support representative based on the facility that stores seller’s products.

 If looking for pricing structure, sellers will have to fill out Get a Quote form on their website.